Bertha Benz’s daring journey paved the way for those who followed

 Bertha’s road-trip preparation proved valuable.
 Not only did the Motorwagen run out of fuel as expected—a pharmacy in Wiesloch carries the distinction of being the “first filling station in the world”—the car also suffered mechanical issues.
 For every problem that arose on the 12-hour trip to Pforzheim, Bertha found a solution, including insulating the spark plug with her garter and using a hat pin to clean the fuel lines when they became clogged.

 The Benz Patent-Motorwagen created quite a stir, just as Bertha had hoped.
 Curious onlookers and, more importantly, inquisitive newspaper reporters came out to see the horseless carriage for themselves.
 It was marketing gold and ultimately vaulted the Benz family to fame and fortune.

-Mercedes-Benz has told Bertha’s daring story twice via YouTube, the first time in 2018 (depicting Bertha making the trip alone) and again in 2019:
+Mercedes-Benz has told Bertha’s daring story twice via YouTube, the first time in 2018 in a video depicting Bertha making the trip alone (below), and again in 2019.

 Denied a higher education but still savvy and determined enough to leave her mark on the automotive industry and the world, Bertha Benz was proclaimed an “honorary senator” by the Technical University of Karlsruhe on her 95th birthday.
 She died two days later on May 5, 1944.
 Seven decades later, she was named to the Automotive Hall of Fame in 2016.